 31 “While these words were still in his mouth, a voice called down from heaven, ‘O King Nebuchadnezzar, this message is for you!
 You are no longer ruler of this kingdom.
 32 You will be driven from human society.
 You will live in the fields with the wild animals, and you will eat grass like a cow.
 Seven periods of time will pass while you live this way, until you learn that the Most High rules over the kingdoms of the world and gives them to anyone he chooses.’

 33 “That same hour the judgment was fulfilled, and Nebuchadnezzar was driven from human society.
 He ate grass like a cow, and he was drenched with the dew of heaven.
 He lived this way until his hair was as long as eagles’ feathers and his nails were like birds’ claws.

-The sin of entitlement (the sin of pride) can creep up in our life and many times we are not even aware of it.
-On that Sunday morning when God got a hold of my heart to tell me I had the sin of pride in my life I made a commitment to take care of it as soon as possible.
+The sin of entitlement (the sin of pride) can creep up in our lives and many times we are not even aware of it.
+On that Sunday morning when God got a hold of my heart to tell me I had the sin of pride in my life, I made a commitment to take care of it as soon as possible.
 I first started by sharing my story with the church and then I committed to going back to Wendy (the person not the restaurant) and ask her to forgive me for my rotten attitude.
-I followed through on both of my commitments and I could not believe how fast the story got around church; in fact, for Pastor Appreciation Month I was given several Wendy’s Gift Cards from members of the church family.
+I followed through on both of my commitments and I could not believe how fast the story got around the church; in fact, for Pastor Appreciation Month I was given several Wendy’s Gift Cards from members of the church family.